Thomas Brackett Reed: Memorials

+Biographies

 Biographies of the life of Thomas Brackett Reed have been written by Samuel McCall (Houghton Mifflin Company, 1914), William A. Robinson (Dodd, Mead & Company, 1930), and Richard Stanley Offenberg (Ph.D. diss., New York University, 1963).
-Finance writer James Grant wrote the biography entitled, Mr. Speaker!
+Finance writer James Grant wrote a biography entitled, Mr. Speaker!
 The Life and Times of Thomas B. Reed: the Man who Broke the Filibuster.
 The most recent scholarly biography is Thomas Brackett Reed: The Gilded Age Speaker Who Made the Rules for American Politics by Robert J. Klotz (University Press of Kansas, 2022).
 One chapter of Barbara Tuchman's The Proud Tower is substantially devoted to Reed.